Saturn/live-football-ontv/README.md

 	"days_notice": 2,

-	"devices": [0, 3]
+	"devices": [0, 3],

+	"ignore": ["Ladies", "Women", "U21", "U18"],
 }
 ```
 You will get notified when the script runs if Arsenal or Chelsea are playing within live on UK television in the next 48 hours.
-(Or at least that is what I intend!!)

 In this config example the user wants to receive push messages on two devices.
 To figure out the index number of the devices you want: